dhowe/AdNauseamV1/README.md

 --------
 Absolutely!
 We are looking for coders, designers, and translators to help on the project.

-If you'd like to contribute a translation, visit [this page](https://crowdin.com/project/adnauseam).

 If you are a coder or designer, just press *Fork* at the top of this github page and get started...
+Or, if you'd like to contribute a translation, please visit [this page](https://crowdin.com/project/adnauseam).

 If you're not sure where to start, look at the issues labeled [HELP US CODE](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
 Thanks!